About the Program

 Megan Carleton is a board certified art therapist and licensed mental health counselor who believes in the power of art to tell stories, create connections, and influence change.
 From her own arts experience painting murals on the walls of medical and residential treatment facilities, to facilitating community-wide mural painting in response to hateful graffiti, Megan has made creativity the guiding force in her personal and professional life.

 Megan incorporates a trauma-informed expressive arts approach in her work to promote connection and activate change within communities and individuals.
-She currently manages the rotating art exhibit at the Massachusetts General Hospital Cancer Center, a program designed to improve patient experience and provide inspiration to the Cancer Center community through innovative and original environmental art and art experiences.
+For ten years she managed the rotating art exhibit at the Massachusetts General Hospital Cancer Center, a program designed to improve patient experience and provide inspiration to the Cancer Center community through innovative and original environmental art and art experiences.
 She also has a private practice of art therapy, mental health counseling and consultation, where she uses evidenced-based approaches to treatment, including EMDR (Eye Movement Desensitization and Reprocessing), to help people identify and process internal feelings about adverse life experiences and move towards a sense of growth and integration.
 By using these mind-body approaches, a path to healing emerges in a way that is not available through words or thoughts alone.

-Past co-president of the New England Art Therapy Association, she is an adjunct faculty member at Lesley University’s Graduate School of Art and Social Sciences Expressive Therapies Program.
+Past co-president of the New England Art Therapy Association, she is currently an Associate Director of Field Training for Lesley University’s Graduate School of Art and Social Sciences Expressive Therapies Program.
 She has professional experience working with individuals and groups ranging from infants through elders in her previously held positions of community based and residential treatment clinician, as well as art therapist in MGH’s Cancer Center and at the Intensive Clinical Program at Home Base: Veteran and Family Care, a program of MGH and the Red Sox Foundation.

-As the artistic director of The Peoples’ heART, Megan and team are harnessing the power of art, technology and community to challenge established systems, promote representation, address inequity, and spark systemic change in our medical institutions and beyond.
+In her consulting role with The Peoples’ heART, Megan contributes to our team in our mission of harnessing the power of art, technology and community to challenge established systems, promote representation, address inequity, and spark systemic change in our medical institutions and beyond.

 Brooke DiGiovanni Evans